-Join Randi Derakhshani for an in-depth discussion in this video Using the Layer Manager, part of Getting Started with 3ds Max.
+Join Randi Derakhshani for an in-depth discussion in this video Using the Layer Manager, part of Learning 3ds Max.

 In this video, we will see how the layer manager is useful in the 3ds Max work flow. …Using the layer manager allows you to better organize your scenes by allowing …you to place different objects into different layers. …The layer manager allows you to hide and freeze your objects and other useful …tools to manage your scene better.
 In this max file I'm going to open the …Layer Manager by going to the main tool bar. …The Layer Manager is here in the main tool bar and it opens up the layer …manager dialog box.
 To add something to the layer manager, …the best way to do that is to have it selected.…